-My daughter wanted a Little Pet Shop cake but I could not find a pan so we bought a play set and used some of her figurines on a layer cake.
+I scoured the Web for childrens cakes since my daughter wanted a Littlest Pet Shop Toys cake.
+I could not find a pan so we bought a play set and used some of her figurines on a layer cake.
 The top layer was chocolate and the bottom was cherry chip.
 She loved the decorations.
 The hint was to match the colors as close to the actual Little Pet Shop theme colors.

 For my daughter’s fifth birthday she asked for a Littlest Pet Shop party.
 I knew that I would use the pets but wasn’t sure about what else until I found some ideas for childrens cakes on this site.
 I found the 3D house cake pan and then I baked two 9×13 cakes and baked the house cake.